MikeQDev/Poker-CPP/README.md

-BlackJack
+Poker
 =========

-BlackJack program written during S2 of Freshman year for CSC-210 (Programming 1) in C++.
+Poker game written during 2nd semester of Freshman year for CSC-210 (Programming 1) in C++.

+(Some aspects of the project are named BlackJack by accident)